Marian Rivera

-Marian Rivera Gràcia-Dantes (/tl/; born 12 August 1984) is a Filipino-Spanish actress, television host, model and entrepreneur.
-She is known for her portrayals of heroines and roles in romantic dramas.
-Her accolades include three FAMAS Awards, five PMPC Star Awards for Television, a PMPC Star Awards for Movies, ten Box Office Entertainment Awards, and a Cinemalaya Independent Film Festival Award, including nominations from Asian Television Awards and Metro Manila Film Festival.
-In 2020, Forbes Asia named her one of the most influential Filipino celebrities in Asia Pacific.
+Marian Rivera Gràcia-Dantes (/tl/; born 12 August 1984) is a Filipino model, actress, singer, host, and dancer best known for her portrayals of leading heroines and her performances in romantic dramas films and television series.
+Widely regarded in the entertainment industry as the "Primetime Queen" and the "Queen of Philippine Movies of Her Generation" for her sustained commercial success and contributions to Philippine cinema, Rivera's accolades include three FAMAS Awards, five PMPC Star Awards for Television, a PMPC Star Awards for Movies, two PAFTA Awards ten Box Office Entertainment Awards, and a Cinemalaya Independent Film Festival Award, including nominations from Asian Television Awards, Luna Awards and Metro Manila Film Festival.
+In 2020, Forbes Asia named her one of the most influential Filipino celebrities in the Asia-Pacific.

-Rivera initially began as a commercial model and ventured acting in mid 2000s.
-In 2005, she made her film debut in Enteng Kabisote 2: Okay Ka Fairy Ko...
+Rivera initially began as a commercial model and ventured into acting in the mid-2000s.
+In 2005, she made her film debut in Enteng Kabisote 2: Okay Ka, Fairy Ko...
 The Legend Continues!.
-The film earned her a nomination for 'New Movie Actress of the Year' at the 2006 Star Awards for Movies.
+The film earned her a nomination for New Movie Actress of the Year at the 2006 Star Awards for Movies.
 She started playing minor and supporting roles in various projects and rose to stardom in the remake Marimar (2007).
 She gained wider recognition for her leading roles in television shows such as Dyesebel (2008), Darna (2009), Endless Love (2010), Amaya (2011) and Temptation of Wife (2012).
-She also top-billed the remake of Super Inday and the Golden Bibe, earning her a nomination for Best Actress at the Metro Manila Film Festival.
-She scored three nominations at the FAMAS Award for Best Actress for the films Ang Panday 2 (2011), Kung Fu Divas (2013), and Rewind (2023), which is currently the highest-grossing Philippine film of all time.
-Her most successful films at the box-office include Shake, Rattle & Roll X (2008), My Best Friend's Girlfriend (2008), Ang Panday 2 (2011), You to Me Are Everything (2010), One True Love (2008), Rewind (2023), and Balota (2024).
+She also top-billed the remake of Super Inday and the Golden Bibe (2010), earning her a nomination for Best Actress at the Metro Manila Film Festival.
+She has received three nominations for the FAMAS Award for Best Actress.
+Among her highest-grossing and most commercially successful films are One True Love (2008), Shake, Rattle & Roll X (2008), My Best Friend's Girlfriend (2008), You to Me Are Everything (2010), Temptation Island (2011), Ang Panday 2 (2011), Kung Fu Divas (2013), My Big Bossing's Adventures (2014), and Rewind (2023).
+As a leading actress, her films have collectively grossed more than ₱1.9 billion at the Philippine box office, establishing her as one of the highest-grossing Filipino box office stars of all time.

-Appointed by the Congress of the Philippines as the Ambassador for Women and Children with Disabilities, Rivera is also a volunteer of numerous charitable institutions.
-She is the most followed Filipino celebrity on Facebook.
+Appointed by the Congress of the Philippines as an honorary ambassador for women and children with disabilities, Rivera is also a volunteer for numerous charitable institutions.
+She is the most-followed Filipino celebrity on Facebook.
 Preview magazine named her one of the most influential Filipino personalities in 2022.
-She was the first Filipina to be inducted at the FHM Philippines' Hall of Fame for being the "sexiest woman" in the country for three cumulative years (2008, 2013 & 2014).
+She was the first Filipina to be inducted into the FHM Philippines' Hall of Fame for being the "sexiest woman" in the country for three cumulative years (2008, 2013, and 2014).
 She was also chosen as one of the members of the selection committee at the Miss Universe 2021 pageant.
 As a recording artist, Rivera has released two albums: Marian Rivera Dance Hits (2008) and Retro Crazy (2009), receiving Platinum and Gold certifications from the Philippine Association of the Record Industry.
-She is currently the host of the drama anthology Tadhana (2017–present).
+She currently hosts the drama anthology series Tadhana (2017–present).